alexkasko/springjdbc-typed-queries/README.md

 Additional methods may be generated (enabled by plugin config parameters):
  * execute select and return iterator - `useIterableJdbcTemplate` flag
+ * return iterable that may be used to execute select and return iterator later - `useCloseableIterables` flag
  * execute update and check that exactly one row was updated - `useCheckSingleRowUpdates` flag
  * execute inserts in batch mode (consuming paramters iterator) - `useBatchInserts` flag
  * substitute placeholders (not query parameters) in SQL string before execution - `useTemplateStringSubstitution` flag
+ * generate additional interfaces for returning column sets to use with `RowMapper` implementation = `generateInterfacesForColumns`

 See additional information about these extensions below.